North Beach (WA), WA

 Where is North Beach (WA)?

-North Beach (WA) is a suburb of Western Australia, Australia.
+North Beach (WA) is a suburb of Western Australia, Australia, in the Stirling local government area.

 What is the population of North Beach (WA)?